zac-heisey/murray-lampert/_featured-projects/kowalewski-point-loma.md

 - "~500 Square Feet"
 - Transitional Design Style
 - Full Kitchen & Bath
-project-overview: "<p>This garage to ADU conversion in Point Loma was for a homeowner whose mother had recently relocated to the are from Ohio in order to be closer to family.
-Our challenge was to create a comfortable, functional, stylish space with just 500 square feet to work with.<br><br>Working with families like the Kowalewski's and helping to bring them closer together is always a fun and rewarding process for our team.
-We were so happy with how this ADU came together.</p>"
+project-overview: "<p>Point Loma is a beautiful coastal neighborhood located just minutes from downtown San Diego.
+Many of the craftsman-styled homes in this community were built between the 1940s and 1950s.
+A loving daughter residing in this charming neighborhood decided to give our team a call as she had been planning to move her mother closer to home from Ohio.
+She wanted her son to be closer to his grandmother.</p><p>The homeowner made the decision to convert her detached garage into a cozy 500 square foot ADU, or “Granny Flat,” for her mother.
+The garage was completely remodeled into a perfect home, including a full living room, a gorgeous kitchen, a bedroom, a full-sized bath, and even a laundry room.
+The interior features luxury vinyl plank flooring, navy and white custom cabinetry, an alluring hand crafted picket tile backsplash, Stainless Steel KitchenAid appliances, & Kohler plumbing fixtures.</p>"
 sections:
 - template: grid
   block: grid